dev-xero/kaizen-backend/README.md

-# Kaizen 改 善 Backend Server
+# Kaizen 改 善 — Backend

-Backend server for Kaizen, a web-native collaborative task management software for humans™.
-Provides a web API that the client uses to to function and perform various tasks.
+Source code for Kaizen's backend.
+Kaizen is a web-native collaborative task management software for humans™.
+Provides a web API that the client uses to function and perform various tasks.
 Developed as a NitHub final project submission.